Terms and Conditions of Perseus Technologies GmbH

 1.6

-Perseus reserves the right to amend or supplement these Terms and Conditions with future effect.
-Where the subject matter of the contract is the ongoing, repeated provision of services and an amendment to these Terms and Conditions is to take effect during the agreed term, Perseus shall inform the customer in writing of the revised version of these Terms and Conditions and the date from which they are to apply.
-If, in such cases, the Customer does not object to the incorporation of the amended Terms and Conditions within two weeks of receiving the notice of amendment, but no later than the date on which the amendments are due to come into force, these shall be incorporated with future effect into the contract concluded for the services in question.
+Perseus reserves the right to change or supplement these T with effect for the future.
+Insofar as the subject matter of the contract is the permanent/repeated provision of services and an amendment to these T is to come into force during the term agreed in this regard, Perseus shall inform the Client of the new version of these T and of the date from which it is to apply by means of a change notification in text form.
+If the customer does not object to the inclusion of the amended GTC in these cases within two weeks of receipt of the change notification, but no later than the time at which the changes are to come into force, they will be incorporated into the contract concluded for the relevant services with effect for the future.

 If the customer objects to the incorporation of the amendments within the specified time limit, Perseus shall be entitled to terminate the relevant contract with effect from the date on which the amended Terms and Conditions are due to come into force in accordance with the notice of amendment.
 In such a case, any payments already made by the customer shall be refunded to the extent that the scope of the relevant services up to the date of termination, as a result of the termination by Perseus, falls short of that which would have been available to the customer in accordance with the agreement until the expiry of the term current at that time.

-If the subject matter of the contract is the provision of a one-off service aimed at achieving a specific result (in the sense of a service for a specific result within the meaning of Section 631 of the German Civil Code (BGB), e.g. the performance of an analysis and evaluation of the level of cyber security on the part of the customer or a user group/user company, known as a ‘security baseline check’, as well as any subsequent ‘re-checks’), then these General Terms and Conditions shall apply in this respect in the version valid at the time of booking the service in question, notwithstanding any subsequent amendments.
+If the subject matter of the contract is the provision of a one-off service aimed at a specific result (in the sense of a work in accordance with Section 631 of the German Civil Code, e.g. the performance of an analysis and evaluation of the cybersecurity level on the part of the customer or a user group/user company, so-called “security baseline check” and, if applicable, subsequent so-called “re-checks”), these GTC shall apply in this respect, regardless of any change in their data at the time of booking the applicable to the benefit in question.

 2.1